 A relatively small number of customers account for a significant portion of our revenues.
-Three customers represented 52% of total revenues in fiscal 2014, three customers represented 46% of total revenues in fiscal 2013 and three customers represented 55% of total revenues in fiscal 2014, 2013 and 2012, our ten largest customers accounted for 80%, 75% and 80% of our revenues, respectively.
+Four customers represented 60% of total revenues in fiscal 2015, 3 customers represented 52% of total revenues in fiscal 2014 and 3 customers represented 46% of total revenues in fiscal 2013.
+In fiscal 2015, 2014 and 2013, our ten largest customers accounted for 78%, 80% and 75% of our revenues, respectively.
 We anticipate that sales of our products to a relatively small number of customers will continue to account for a significant portion of our revenues.
 Consolidation in the semiconductor industry may increase this concentration.
 In the future, the loss of any of these customers, or cancellation, reduction or deferral of even a small number of purchases of our products by these customers could significantly reduce our revenues.
 Cancellations, reductions or deferrals could result from another downturn in the semiconductor industry, or from manufacturing delays, quality or reliability issues with our products, or from interruptions to our customers' operations due to fire, natural disasters or other events.
 Furthermore, because our probe cards are custom products designed for our customers' unique wafer designs, any cancellations, reductions or delays can result in significant, non-recoverable costs.
 In some situations, our customers might be able to cancel or reduce orders without a significant penalty.

 Our customers could also fail to pay all or part of an invoice for our products.
-If a customer fails to pay us or delays payment for our products, we may be unable to recognize revenue, our financial condition and liquidity could be adversely impacted and we may incur additional charges for bad-debt reserve.
+If a customer fails to pay us or delays payment for our products, we may be unable to recognize revenue, our financial condition and liquidity could be adversely impacted and we may incur additional charges for uncollectable customer receivable.
 It is also possible that if we make the decision to initiate legal proceedings against customers to seek payment of outstanding receivables, it will negatively impact a customer relationship and result in lost revenues in the future.
 As happened with our customer ProMos Technologies, customers with financial difficulties may be forced to materially reduce or discontinue operations, file for bankruptcy or other relief, or may be acquired by one of our other customers, any of which would further reduce our customer base and/or result in the loss of revenues.